-Round trip rates from most cities in the western United States will be in the $500-800 range.
+Round trip rates from most cities in the western United States will be in the $300-700 range.
 Most cities in the eastern United States will be in the $600-900 range.
 It might be worth considering applying for the Alaska Airlines Visa credit card.
 You will receive 25,000 air miles upon approval and this will be enough in most cases to get a free flight to Juneau from any city in the country that Alaska or Horizon Airlines service.
 Alaska is also partnered with many other major airlines who you can use these miles with.
-Alaska Airlines is consistently rated the best air miles program in the business, and there really are no gimmicks to this deal.
+Alaska Airlines is consistently rated the best air miles program in the business, and there really are no major drawbacks to this deal.
 I know dozens of people who have traveled for free numerous times using this program (including myself).
-If you want to go this method to a ticket though, I recommend applying for the credit card asap as the entire process will take a couple months to go through, and the sooner you book, the more likely you are to get a flight on the dates you want.
+If you want to go this method to a ticket though, I recommend applying for the credit card ASAP as the entire process will take a couple months to go through, and the sooner you book, the more likely you are to get a flight on the dates you want.

 We will shuttle participants from the Juneau airport to the Jubilee Cabin at 6:30pm on the first day of each session.
 Dinner will be served shortly after we arrive at the cabin.
 If you will be arriving in Juneau after this time you will need to take a taxi to get out to the cabin that night.
 For those arriving earlier in the day the first day you will unfortunately need to wait until the 6:30 ride out to the cabin because we can't check in to the cabin any earlier than this.
 This said though, Juneau airport isn't a bad airport to spend a few hours at.
 There are a couple hotels, several restaurants, a shopping mall, and a couple coffee shops within a 5-10 minute walk of the airport.